oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 while also having a chance to handle it as a special-case if it doesn't (multiple dispatch).
 In a fully extensible way.

-This pairs to the weakness of Julia in its lack of a static type system.
+This pairs to the weakness of julia in its lack of a static type system.
 A static type system's benifits comes from ensuring interfaces are met at compile time.
 This largely makes in-compatible with duck-typing.